 Improve Sleep For Sleepovers and While Camping by Using Temporary Air Mattresses

 Looking for an air mattress for camping?
-We own these two and we have used them both in sleepovers and for camping.
+We own these air mattresses and we have used them both in sleepovers and for camping.
 My teen had a hard time sleeping when we went camping in the past so we bought him a raised air mattress which improved his sleep while camping.
 We already had a pump, so we went the cheaper route and got mattresses without built-in pumps.
 We have found our kids have had good success sleeping on these air mattresses for sleepovers and for help to sleep better while camping

 I hope you have found this post helpful for your teen and even for your other kids!

 Copyright ©2018 Julie Hoag.
 All Rights Reserved.
 Post updated 2020 by Julie Hoag 5 Easy Natural Ways to Help Your Teen Sleep Better plus bonus updates.